Fatal Auto Accidents Attorneys in Morristown, New Jersey

 Collisions with Trucks:

 Approximately 500,000 truck accidents occur in the U.S. annually, and nearly 5,000 of those result in fatalities.
-Sadly, because semi trucks and tractor-trailers are so much larger and heavier than cars, most deaths involve the drivers or passengers of the smaller vehicles – even when the truckers were at fault and escape unscathed.
+Sadly, because semi-trucks and tractor-trailers are so much larger and heavier than cars, most deaths involve the drivers or passengers of the smaller vehicles – even when the truckers were at fault and escape unscathed.

-Car and truck drivers who are texting, talking on the phone, driving under the influence of drugs or simply inattentive, pose a very significant hazard to motorcycle riders.
+Car and truck drivers who are texting, talking on the phone, driving under the influence of drugs, or simply being inattentive, pose a very significant hazard to motorcycle riders.
 Often, a negligent driver will turn directly in front of the motorcyclist or pull out into his or her path without looking.
 In other cases, people recklessly dump debris on the road, creating a real danger to those on two wheels instead of four.